mit-acl/panther/Readme.md

 }
 ```

+**If you are looking for a Planner in Multi-Agent and Dynamic Environments, you may be interesed also in [MADER](https://github.com/mit-acl/mader)**

 ## General Setup

 PANTHER has been tested with Ubuntu 18.04/ROS Melodic.
 Other Ubuntu/ROS version may need some minor modifications, feel free to [create an issue](https://github.com/mit-acl/panther/issues) if you have any problems.